Liangxiang, Beijing: History

-Liangxiang county was established 2,000 years ago during the Qin Dynasty.
-Its name came from the Chinese saying '人物俱良', literally 'people and goods all gather in Liang', indicating significant economic activities in the past.
-As the land is relative fertile and flat, it was suitable for agriculture, contributing to its prosperity.
+Liangxiang county was established during the Qin dynasty of 221 BCE to 206 BCE.
+Its name came from the Chinese saying '人物俱良', literally: "people and goods all gather in Liang", indicating significant economic activities in the past.
+As the land is relatively fertile and flat, it was suitable for agriculture, contributing to its prosperity.

 In 1958, Liangxiang county (良乡县) merged with Fangshan county and was renamed Liangxiang town (良乡镇).
-On January 24, 2002, another merger with Guandao (官道镇) took place.
+On January 24, 2002, another merger, this time with Guandao (官道镇), took place.
 The new Liangxiang township became the political, cultural and economic centre of Fangshan district and houses the district seat.

 Infrastructure

 6th Ring Road and Jingshi Expressway have exist connecting to Liangxiang.
 A small military airport is situated next to one of the exits, in the northwest.
 Basic facilities such as postal offices, telecommunication offices, 2 day care centers, 14 primary and secondary schools and a hospital are also present.

 Recently, a few universities including Capital Normal University, Beijing Institute of Technology, Capital University of Medical Sciences and Beijing Technology and Business University decided to open additional campuses in the new University Town of Liangxiang, which houses over 100,000 students.